 Are Gutter Guards Worth Installing?

 Gutter guards are worth installing in most cases because they reduce gutter cleaning needs by 50–75% while protecting roofs, walls, and foundations from water damage.
-Independent testing shows stainless steel micro-mesh guards last 20+ years, while foam inserts degrade in 3–5.
+Among all options, stainless steel micro-mesh guards are the most durable and effective.
+They last 20+ years, filter out even the finest debris, and perform reliably in all climates.

 What Are Gutter Guards and How Do They Work?

-Gutter guards are devices fitted over or inside gutters to block leaves, twigs, and debris while allowing rainwater to flow freely into the downspout.
+Gutter guards are devices installed over or inside gutters to block leaves, twigs, and debris while allowing rainwater to flow into the downspouts.

 What Types of Gutter Guards Are Available?